Corporate ‘hijacking’ and the violation of Tongaat Hulett

 Woollam says that in the course of the debt restructuring process THL was obliged to agree to a more punitive arrangement whereby default interest rates of 20% were put in place, leading the R6-billion to balloon to R11.7 billion, where it is now.

-In June 2022, THL appointed Piers Marsden of Metis Strategic Advisors – the company now running the business rescue – as the chief restructuring officer.
+In June 2022, THL appointed Piers Marsden of Matuson & Associates as the chief restructuring officer.
 On 14 October 2022, the THL board approved Marsden’s plan to pay down the debt, largely through the disposal of the company’s non-South African sugar operations.

 Inexplicably, the Lender Group vetoed this proposal and essentially forced THL into Business Rescue as of 26 October 2022.

-Note: Correction: An earlier version of this article misidentified the company Piers Marsden works for as Metis Strategic Advisors.
-He works for Matuson & Associates.
-(Updated: 22 Feb 2026)